PA-MAI/react-drpdwn-ui/README.md

 ---

-## Contributing
+## Contribute to the project

-Contributions are welcome!
-Please fork the repository and submit a pull request.
+react-drpdwn-ui is an OpenClassRooms project of react training.
+Feel free to fork the source and contribute with your own features.